holtgrewe/holtgrewe.github.io/content/posts/2022/2022-11-28-robust-column-extraction.md

 {{< figure src="/posts/2022/2022-12-10-laughing-cat.png" width="50%" caption="'a cat laughing madly as an etching' according to [[Dalle-E 2](https://labs.openai.com)]." >}}

 ## `awk` -- a Text Wrangler's Best Friend

+Of course, you could write a little program that does the column extraction.
+For example, you can pass a commands links to the Python interpreter like this:
+`python -c "print('Hello'); print('World')"`.
+However, why not try a programming language that is focused at string processing.
+Modern Linux distributions ship with a couple of them preinstalled: sed, grep, awk, perl.

+You will most likely know `grep` which allows you to find lines matching a certain pattern (not of use here).
+Sed is the **s**tream **ed**itor and provides a very terse (you could say hard to read) language for manipulating lines either interpreted as fields or based on regular expressions.
+With sed, we would probably express the extraction of a column by deleting all others or all text before and after the column.
+This sounds not so helpful for our task.
+Most people will know perl which is of course up to the task but quite bulky for such a simple task.

 {{< figure src="/posts/2022/2022-11-28-lion.jpg" width="50%" caption="'a lion tamer having a lion jump through a burning hoop as an etching' according to [[Stable Diffusion](https://huggingface.co/spaces/stabilityai/stable-diffusion)]." >}}

+Let me close with a bonus tip.
+Famous Heng Li of BWA (and other) fame has written a [bioawk](https://github.com/lh3/bioawk) that attempts to bring the simplicity and power of Awk to bioinformatics file formats.